cyberrangecz/docs/docs/installation-guide/base-infrastructure.md

 2. Set both KeyPair names to OpenStack SSH KeyPair that you own private part of (i.e. `kypo_base_head_keypair_name` and `kypo_base_proxy_keypair_name`).
     It can be the same KeyPair for both servers KYPO-head and KYPO-proxy.

-    List KeyPairs in OpenStack project.
+    List KeyPairs in the OpenStack project.

     ```shell
     $ openstack keypair list
     ```

-    If you do not own private part of any of the KeyPairs, add public part of any of your SSH keys to OpenStack KeyPairs.
+    If you do not own the private part of any of the KeyPairs, add the public part of any of your SSH keys to OpenStack KeyPairs.

     ```shell
     $ openstack keypair create --public-key </path/to/id_rsa.pub> <kypo_base_<head/proxy>_keypair_name>